-Ohio gunman had bulletproof vest, at least 100 rounds when he opened fire outside bar, police say
+Ohio gunman had bulletproof vest, was stopped within 30 seconds of opening fire outside bar, police say

-The gunman in the deadly rampage in Dayton, Ohio, was wearing a mask, bulletproof vest, earplugs and had at least 100 rounds when he opened fire outside a bar, killed nine, including his sister, and injuring more than two dozen, one in critical condition, police said Sunday.
+The gunman in the deadly rampage in Dayton, Ohio, was wearing a mask, bulletproof vest, earplugs and was carrying a rifle capable of holding at least 100 rounds when he opened fire outside a bar, killed nine, including his sister, and injuring more than two dozen, one in critical condition, police said Sunday.

 Dayton police Chief Richard Biehl told reporters in a news conference on Sunday afternoon that the gunman, identified as 24-year-old Connor Betts, showed up to the city's Oregon District around Fifth Street with his sister and a friend on Saturday night.
 He added the three separated at some point between when they arrived and when Betts opened fire, saying it is unknown what happened during that time.

-Biehl said police officers in the area engaged him seconds after the first gunshots were heard and the gunman was "neutralized" within 30 seconds after the first shot.
+Biehl said police officers in the area engaged him seconds after the first gunshots were heard and the gunman was "neutralized" within 30 seconds after the first of "dozens of rounds."
 Betts was shot and killed by police before he entered Ned Peppers Bar.
 He was using a .223-caliber rifle.

+“There’s nothing in this individual’s history or record that would have precluded him from purchasing that firearm,” Biehl said.

-Biehl told reporters the gun was purchased legally.
+Biehl told reporters Betts had two guns, the shotgun was left in the vehicle at the time of the shooting.

 The shooting came fewer than 24 hours after at least 20 people were killed at a Walmart in El Paso, Texas.